Tackle the HR issues plaguing you this Halloween with this helpful guide.

 Freeze your paperwork creep by making your HR digital with onboarding software!
 You can issue hiring letters, administer benefits, and keep track of PTO dates all online.
 Employees can enter in all of their necessary information, choose their insurance, and even view their insurance card on their phone.
 And if you’re onboarding employees remotely this year, use this guide.
 Don’t let onboarding paperwork eat you alive!

 According to a SHRM poll, recruiting is one of the top 5 concerns for HR professionals.
 The real fear with recruiting is getting all the people you need, when you need them.
 If you only recruit once in a blue moon, or only as a need arises, you’re going to find yourself facing some hairy hiring situations!
-Right now with the Great Resignation upon us, you need to sharpen your tools and prepare for the mass exodus that may be coming.
+As a recession looms, you need to sharpen your tools for keeping and finding top talent.

 Rather than waiting for an employee to leave the company, it’s better to always be on the hunt for the best talent out there.
 For example, you can include a note on your careers / jobs page with the phrase, “We’re always looking for amazing talent,” which allows people of all skill sets to apply to your company at any time.
 Or, create a LinkedIn page just for potential candidates to chat with current employees.
 Such communication keeps candidates continually engaged and grows relationships, which can, when the need arises, turn into job opportunities.